lucassouzavieira/arangodb-php-odm/README.md

 ```

 #### Managing databases
-With connection, you already set an Database.
+With connection, you already set a database.
 You can get the database instance.
 ```php
 use ArangoDB\Database\Database;
 use ArangoDB\Collection\Collection;